hpc2n/selecting-modules/docs/programs.md

 ---------------------------------------------------------------------------------
 ```

 Notice that in this case, there are 2 versions of the Bioconductor bundle associated with `R/4.4.1`, and that there are 2 versions of R associated with `R-bundle-Bioconductor/3.18`.
-That means you should not rely on the prerequisites to set which version of `R-bundle-Bioconductor` gets loaded---that will load whatever happens to be the latest version at the time.
-New R releases are built rarely enough that there are often multiple versions of each R-dependent package, so the latest version of an R-based module is subject to change.
-For the sake of reproducibility, the version of such a package should always be specified.
+Do not rely on the prerequisites to set which version of `R-bundle-Bioconductor` gets loaded.

 To check the prerequisites with `ml spider`, the specific version number must be included anyway, for all software.